pleets/devbox-station/README.md

 ### 3.1 Running the project

-Execute the following command in the root project folder to build and start containers.
+Execute the following command in the root project folder to build and start all containers.

 ```bash
 docker-compose up -d --build
 ```

-To check if all was good enter in your browser to `http://app.local.com`.
+To check if all was good type in your browser URL `http://app.local.com` and hit enter.
 You'll see the PHP configuration executed by the `phpinfo()` function.

 ![PHPInfo](https://blog.pleets.org/img/articles/phpinfo_php_web_dockerfiles.png)

-You can also see the "Index of" your web files accessing to `http://www.local.com`.
-If you have a `index.php` the server will render your file.
+You can also see the "Index of" your web files by accessing `http://www.local.com`.
+If you have an `index.php` the server will render your file.

 To enter inside the terminal for the web container use the following command.